Splunk® Cloud Services

 When you create a custom function, you can add descriptions and examples in the form of documentation comments.
 When you import a custom function into a module and then use that function in a search, the documentation comments appear in the user interface (UI).
 See Documenting custom functions.

-Importing all items into a subnamespace
+Importing all items using a namespace alias

 Suppose there is a module, biz_set_2, that contains two custom functions statements and a custom data type statement which are designed to be shared with various teams.
 These statements have been exported: